Human Rights in our Supply Chain

 We work in close partnership with our direct suppliers and their sub-suppliers, because we expect our business partners to embed responsibility at the core of their own operations.
 Our Social Monitoring Program promotes continuous improvement of working conditions in all our suppliers’ facilities, and ensures our Social Standards in Production are upheld.

-Sourcing in Bangladesh
+Sourcing in Bangladesh and Myanmar

 In countries where the risk of lower social standards is higher, we will work with our partners to help improve working conditions for the people in our supply chain.